 Jack Reisenberg took office May 2013 as Third Ward Alderman.
 Jack and his wife, Kathie, have been residents of Lake Forest since 1995.
 He served on the Plan Commission beginning in 2007, and most recently, as Chairman.
 Following a 24-year career with Kraft in senior human resources and general management roles, and 7-year tenure with Specialty Foods Corporation as its Senior Vice President of Human Resources, Jack founded Reisenberg & Associates, a boutique executive search firm where he presently serves as its President.
 He holds a BS in Economics from Gannon University and an MBA from the University of Chicago Booth School of Business.
 Jack is Chairman of the Property and Public Lands Committee and is the Council's liaison for planning and preservation.
 Jack's broad civic and business background, in addition to his extensive global experience in human resources, talent acquisition and labor relations are an asset to The City of Lake Forest.

 Michael R. Adelman and his wife Nancy, who is a native Lake Forester, have lived in Lake Forest since 1986.
 They have two sons, Charlie, who lives in New York and is employed by Warner Brother Records, and Ross, who is a student at DPM.
 Mike received both his Bachelor of Science and Masters in Business Administration degrees from Cornell University and The Cornell Graduate School of Business, and his JD from Chicago-Kent College of Law.
 He has prior experience working with City staff in connection with his own development activities and legal practice.
 He served on the Caucus for 3 years, and for the past 5 years, has served in dual roles simultaneously on the Plan Commission and Zoning Board of Appeals.
 Mike is concerned with preserving Lake Forest’s financial well-being, and believes his problem-solving skills will help the City in his role as Alderman.
-He serves as the Council's liaison to parks and recreation, on the Property and Public Lands Committee, and the Golf Advisory Committee.
+He serves as the Council's liaison to parks and recreation, on the Property and Public Lands Committee, Legal Services Committee, the Golf Advisory Committee and the Lake Forest/Lake Bluff Parks & Recreation Task Force.